 Identify relevant library material supporting course assignments including research databases, e-books, open education resources, primary sources, or unique resources from ASU libraries’ special collections

-Provide assistance in developing permanent links to articles and e-books in Blackboard
+Provide assistance in developing permanent links to articles and e-books in Canvas

-Connect you with services for making ASU Libraries video content available in Blackboard
+Connect you with services for making ASU Libraries video content available in Canvas

 Recommend options for building and/or reinforcing research skills in assignments